 Paul Buhl was once a probate court judge and attorney practicing construction and real estate law.
-But his decades-long career is blemished with two drunken-driving cases against him that led to six months’ incarceration and suspension of his law license.
+But his decades-long career is blemished with 30 days incarceration and suspension of his law license.

 While a record containing DWI arrests can suggest ongoing problems with alcohol, the 58-year-old East Haddam attorney says he’s never had a drinking problem.
 He claims a medical condition, hypothyroidism, factored into his arrests.